 This post-processing script allows to make high-quality dual extrusion prints on the type of 3D printers that have two extruders on a single carriage, like the FlashForge Creator Pro which is based on the Replicator Dual.
 The script takes regular PrusaSlicer dual extrusion G-code as input, and transforms it such as to produce prints free of ooze and gaps.
 The downside is that printing time and waste material will be greatly increased, but this is inevitable with the single-carriage-dual-extruder system.

 Why would you want to use this?
-The single-carriage-dual-extruder design was a first naïve attempt at offering dual extrusion and it wasn't well thought out.
+The single-carriage-dual-extruder design was a first naïve attempt at offering dual extrusion and it was not well thought out.
 If you have such model of 3D printer and attempted a dual extrusion, most likely you noticed the inactive extruder contaminating the rest of the object, and perhaps you also noticed under-extrusion after each tool change.
 A specific strategy is required to avoid these problems, this post-processing script offers such strategy.

 Note: recent versions of PrusaSlicer also contain multi-material printing improvements.
-However, those changes are specific to the Prusa i3 multi-material setup which is very different from printers like the FFCP.
+However, those are specific to the Prusa i3 multi-material setup which is very different from printers like the FFCP.
 It is unlikely that the strategy I've implemented in this post-processing script will be incorporated into PrusaSlicer anytime soon, therefore the script presented here will probably remain your best bet for making good-looking dual extrusion prints on an FFCP or similar printer if you are using PrusaSlicer.

 Before I made this script, I shied away from doing dual extrusion prints using Slic3r with my FlashForge Creator Pro because the few times I tried, the results were pretty awful.
 There are two main problems: